MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 - Other **options**

 VBA allows the user to control the inversion using an `options` input structure, which is passed to `VBA_NLStateSpaceModel.m`.
 These options include, but are not limited to: informing VBA about categorical and/or missing data, setting "micro-time resolution", passing optional arguments to evolution and/or observation functions, etc...
-[This page]({{ site.baseurl }}/wiki/Controlling-the-inversion-using-VBA-options) provides an exhaustive list of these options.
+[This page]({{ site.baseurl }}/wiki/Controlling-the-inversion-using-VBA-options) provides an (almost) exhaustive list of these options.

 # Step 3 : Defining priors